DuncanSchouten/barber-jekyll/_works/cgph.markdown

   </tbody>
 </table>

-### Challenge #1 - Simplify the site information architecture and navigation
+### Challenge #1 - Simplify information architecture and navigation

 ##### Problem: complex original site architecture
-Despite the relatively small scale of the original site, a review of its information architecture revealed a surprising complex structure, with [an unintuitive navigation structure] [several pages very difficult to access or otherwise buried] and navigational labels not reflective of their underlying content:
+Despite the relatively small scale of the original site, a review of its information architecture revealed a surprising complex structure:

 * Show original site map

 ##### Solution: simplify, focusing on core user needs
-After presenting the original site map to venue staff and stakeholders and ascertaining that none had an interest in adding new content, all agreed that a simpler structure was needed.
+After presenting the original site map to stakeholders and ascertaining that none had an interest in adding new content, all agreed that a simpler structure was needed.

 I then reviewed usage statistics in Google Analytics to determine the most popular pages of the original site and identify common user flows, giving insight on how to best organize the new information architecture.

 Several principles guided my revised structure:
 * Give greater hierarchal prominence to high-performing sections of the original site.